emgnomez/mywebsite/README.md

 # mywebsite
-The purpose of this repo is to display my portfolio of work.
+The purpose of this repo is to display a portfolio of work.
-I'm utilized a hugo theme and publishing my site to ____.com
+I'm utilizing a hugo theme and publishing my site to emily5.com